analogdevicesinc/no-OS/projects/eval-adis1646x/README.rst

 IIO example
 ^^^^^^^^^^^

-This project is actually a TINYIIOD demo for EVAL-ADIS1646X device series.
+This project is actually a IIOD demo for EVAL-ADIS1646X device series.
-The project launches a TINYIIOD server on the board so that the user may connect to it via an IIO client.
+The project launches a IIOD server on the board so that the user may connect to it via an IIO client.
 Using IIO-Oscilloscope, the user can configure the IMU and view the measured data on a plot.